MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/add-users.md

 To assign licenses and add users, you can use the Microsoft 365 admin center, Microsoft Entra ID, or Microsoft Entra security groups.

+> [!NOTE]
-We recommend using [Microsoft Entra security groups](/entra/fundamentals/concept-group-based-licensing) to add users, assign licenses, and assign roles.
+> We recommend using [Microsoft Entra security groups](/entra/fundamentals/concept-group-based-licensing) to add users, assign licenses, and assign roles.
 This option makes it easier to organize and manage user roles.
 Guides roles can be inherited by any user added to the Entra security group.
 To use this option, see [add licenses, users, and roles to Microsoft Entra security groups](admin-assign-role-groups.md).

 ## Prerequisites